ITU-ZES-Solar-Car-Team/ITU-ZES-SCT-Autonomous-Driving-Team-Qualification-2023/README.md

 # ITU-SCT-Qualification-2022
 ITU-SCT-Qualification-2022

-This workspace is tested in ros galactic.
+This workspace is tested in ros galactic under Ubuntu Linux.

 For installing ros-galactic, you can install from [this link](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html)